akhileshpok/Threat_Detection_In_Network_Traffic/README.md

 # 🗣️ Threat Detection in Network Traffic

 ## 📌 Project Overview
+This project is an advanced cybersecurity solution that uses machine learning to protect networks from attacks.
+The system employs two different models:

+- A **binary classifier** that acts as the first line of defense by accurately separating normal network activity from malicious threats.
+- A **multiclass classifier** that identifies the specific type of attack (e.g., DoS, PortScan, etc.).

+The models are highly effective, demonstrating exceptional performance in distinguishing between benign and malicious traffic.
+They are designed to minimize false alarms while maintaining a very high rate of successful detection, providing security teams with a reliable and powerful tool to defend against modern cyber threats.

 ---

+## 📌 Business Goals
+- **Risk Mitigation:**
+  The project protects the business from financial loss, data breaches, and service downtime by enabling the early and accurate detection of cyber threats.
+- **Operational Efficiency:**
+  The machine learning models reduce false alarms and provide a clear classification of attacks, allowing security teams to respond faster and more effectively.
+- **Compliance & Reputation:**
+  By demonstrating a robust cybersecurity posture, the project helps the organization comply with regulations and builds trust with customers and stakeholders.
+- **Strategic Advantage:**
+  The insights gained from the models help the business understand its unique threat landscape, enabling proactive security decisions and a more resilient defense against evolving attacks.

 ## 📖 Notebooks
 Explore our Jupyter notebooks with in-depth analysis and insights: